Special/Theme Issue Q&A

 No, however, all papers must follow the Author Guidelines.

-Once an issue is approved what is the review process?
+Once a proposal is approved what is the review process?

-Do all manuscripts have to be reviewed by independent reviewers?
+Do all manuscripts in the issue have to be reviewed by independent reviewers?

 Yes.
 We always identify 2-3 reviewers for each manuscript.